leastinsane/leastinsane/README.md

 # Ah a visitor?
-Welcome and hello, i am @leastinsane, a junior programmer who just started using github and still trying to figure out everything to be a good developer.
+Welcome and hello, i am @leastinsane, a junior programmer and artist who just started using github and still trying to figure out everything to be a good developer whether it's in the web or your computer.

 ## I've slept long enough...
 I started to know about github since 2019 (from memes), only created an account (this one) by 2023.
-Mostly it was due to the fact that i know a little bit of Civ VI modding and i am interested in ~~copyin-~~ i mean developing a program or a website.
+Mostly it was due to the fact that i know a little bit of Civ VI modding and i am interested in ~~copyin-~~ i mean developing a program or a website to channel my insanity.

 ## Long since forgotten my name...
 Albeit all of this, i am currently interested in anime (artstyle) and has learned to draw in that artstyle.

 Learned a bit of copywriting, typography, and UI/UX although i only have a surface understanding as of now, but it is fun indeed.

+Also if you have ever seen any of my copypasta in reddit, i am sorry, but that is what makes me alive.

 ## I'm curious about your skills...
 Currently as of now, i am still progressing to learn these languages: